ma8tsch/Obsidian/Knowledgebase/wave vector.md

 The wave vector $\vec{k}$ is used to describe the propagation of a plane wave front.
 The vector is always perpendicular to the plane of the wave front and points into the direction of travel.
-The magnitude of $\vec{k}$  is the waves angluar frequency:
+The magnitude of $\vec{k}$  is the waves angular frequency:
 $$
 |\vec{k}| = \frac{2\pi}{\lambda}
 $$